Relintai/pandemonium_engine_docs/tutorials/shaders/your_first_shader/your_first_3d_shader.md

   # called from the MeshInstance
   mesh.material.set_shader_param("height_scale", 0.5)

+Note:
-.. note:: Changing uniforms in Spatial-based nodes is different from
+ Changing uniforms in Spatial-based nodes is different from
           CanvasItem-based nodes.
 Here, we set the material inside the PlaneMesh resource.
 In other mesh resources you may need to first access the material by calling `surface_get_material()`.
 While in the